Skip to content

 User Layer

-This layer can be envisioned to be the layer providing the user interfaces for various applications of DataOS, such as Atlas and Workbench.
+This layer can be envisioned to be the layer providing the user interfaces for various applications of DataOS, such as Metis and Workbench.
 It also has a Command Line Interface to perform CRUD operations on DataOS Resources and trigger user processes.
 It is where DataOS Resources such as Depots are deployed, and ETL pipelines are built.

 System Layer